2010 WWE Draft: Background

-Roster selections
+Selections

 Televised draft

 During Raw, six matches were held among representatives of the two brands to determine which would receive a draft pick; except for one match that was for three selections, the others were for one.
 Each match featured a wrestler representing their brand; if a wrestler was drafted earlier in the program, they would represent their new brand.
 After the matches, a computerized system, which appeared on the Raw stage TitanTron, randomly selected a member from the opposing brand's roster for the winning brand.